Freedom fighters and their contributions are an important part of Modern Indian History for UPSC Preparation.

+Modern Indian History is a vast and important section of the General Studies Paper 1 in the UPSC Syllabus.
 The historical backdrop of the Indian Freedom Struggle would be incomplete without citing the contributions of women.
-The sacrifice made by the women of India will occupy the primary place.
+The sacrifices made by the women of India occupy a primary place in the annals of Indian history.
 They fought with real spirit and undeterred bravery and confronted several pains, exploitations, and sufferings to win us freedom.